-Agriculture
+Agriculture Sector

-Agriculture is a critical part of the San Juan County economy.
-While agriculture does not generate as much direct revenue as some other types of economic activity, it plays a large part in the overall quality of life people who live and visit the islands enjoy.
-For example, agricultural use prevents land from being developed and thereby maintains many of the signature open spaces on the islands.
-Island-based ag production also ensure a local supply of healthy, safe food products.
-Local products fuel the Friday Harbor farmers market, a top destination for residents and visitors alike.
+Agriculture is a small but cherished part of the San Juan County economy.
+While agriculture does not generate as much direct revenue as some other types of economic activity, it plays a large part in the overall quality of life for people who live and visit the islands.
+For example, agricultural use precludes development and thereby maintains many of the signature open spaces on the islands.
+Island-based ag production also ensures a local supply of healthy, safe food products.
+Local products fuel the islands' farmers markets a top destination for residents and visitors alike.
 The rise of farm tours is also helping to expand visitor industry offerings.
-Agricultural operations such as Pelindaba - with its country farm and town retail - are helping to link rural and urban, and developing new "island-scale" product markets along the way.
+Agricultural operations such as Pelindaba - with its country farm, value added product production, town retail and off-island retail - are helping to link rural and urban, and developing new "island-scale" product markets along the way.

-In addition to crop production, the San Juans have become for quality livestock production.
-Indeed, San Juan County is to the first USDA-approved mobile processing unit on the west (est. 2002).
-The mobile unit has helped many livestock producers to overcome regulatory barriers that would have impacted the economic viability of their businesses.
-As a many have been able to expand their product line and sales, providing a top quality product to island residents.
-This type innovation and value added effort offers a model for future endeavors, and hope for increased agricultural viability in the known home coast greatly result.
+In addition to crop production, the San Juans have become known for quality livestock production.
+Indeed, San Juan County is home to the first USDA-approved and inspected mobile processing unit in the US (est. 2002).
+The mobile unit has helped many livestock producers to overcome regulatory barriers that would have greatly impacted the economic viability of their businesses.
+As a result, many have been able to expand their product line and sales, providing a top quality product to island residents.
+This type of innovation and value added effort offers a model for future endeavors, and hope for increased agricultural viability in the future.